Ghasak/nvim-old/README.md

 - [ ] Adding org mode, to-do list and some other interesting plugins.
-- [ ] Getting more lua coding for optimization nvim on first installation, (such as changing the packer-compiled directory with packer.init(), up to now, the nvim will not automated to recomplied on attach, need manually to compile)
+- [ ] Getting more lua coding for optimization nvim on first installation, (such as changing the packer-compiled directory with packer.init(), up to now, the nvim will not automated to recompiled on attach, need manually to compile)
 - [ ] Adding auto commenting lines, and multi-cursors support
 - [ ] Save session with nvim.